rackerlabs/docs-core-infra-user-guide/cloud-ops/bestpractice.rst

 * When you must stop or reboot an active server, always do so via the operating system.
-  Using the control panel to
-  initialize a running server
-  can lead to data loss and should generally be avoided.
+  Using the Cloud Control Panel to initialize a running server can lead to data loss and should generally be avoided.